In this section you will find;

 SGOs are funded by the Department of Health and Social Care and the National Lottery through Sport England to deliver the School Games programme.
 They are predominantly hosted by schools to whom the funding is paid.
 Outside of this, many SGOs also work as teachers, within School Sport Partnerships or in other roles in sport and schools.

-In Calderdale, we currently have two School Games Organisers' based at The Brooksbank School, Elland and Trinity Academy, Halifax.
+We currently have two School Games Organisers' in Calderdale, Colin based at The Brooksbank School, Elland and Callum based at Trinity Academy, Halifax.

 The School Games consists of four unique types of competition: